MarcoSchaerfCourses/final-project-for-interactive-graphics-course-hunt-of-the-spider/README.md

 This is a final project of interactive graphic course.
+Live demo can be found at: https://marcoschaerfcourses.github.io/hunt-of-the-spider/